People

 Photo of Shreyas Savanoor Ravindra

-Shreyas Savanoor Ravindra (MS student, Computer Science) brought four years of industry experience working as a software engineer to the implementation of and data management strategy for our Bipolar Tech application.
+Shreyas Savanoor Ravindra (MS graduate, Computer Science) brought four years of industry experience working as a software engineer to the implementation of and data management strategy for our Bipolar Tech application.
 [Fall 2021–Spring 2022]

 Ha Tran Ha Tran (BASc graduate, Electrical and Computer Engineering) led the physical prototyping efforts in the TMI Lab as a Discovery Learning Apprenticeship (DLA) research assistant and as a part-time post-baccalaureate research associate.
 [Summer 2016–Spring 2018]

 Picture of Lucy Van Kleunen, with a city skyline in the background.
-Lucy Van Kleunen (PhD candidate, Computer Science) is developing her primary research interests in computational biology.
+Dr. Lucy Van Kleunen (PhD graduate, Computer Science) is developing her primary research interests in computational biology.
 With the lab, she studied participatory sensing and the intersection of tech and policy embodied in the “smart city” movement.
 [Fall 2018–Summer 2020]

 Photo of Kexin Zhai Kexin Zhai (BS graduate cum laude, Information Science) conducted an evaluation study of various tangible interfaces for helping information workers to manage their time for her Honors Thesis in Information Science.
 [Fall 2019–Spring 2020]